 The site should not be located in areas where the containment and isolation functions of the repository are likely to be disrupted by future human activities such as exploration or mining.
 Therefore, the repository should not be located within rock formations containing exploitable groundwater resources (aquifers) at repository depth and economically exploitable natural resources and other valuable commodities as known today.
-This factor has already been addressed under screening criterion 3 and 4 above, which suggests that the potential for deep groundwater resources and exploitable natural resources at repository depth is low in the Municipality of South Bruce.
+This factor has already been addressed under screening criterion 3 and 4 above, which concluded that the potential for deep groundwater resources at repository depth is very low, and there are no known exploitable natural resources at repository depth in the Township of Huron-Kinloss.